whatmakeart/whatmakeart.github.io/content/courses/programming-for-artists/2024-spring/01-introduction/01-04-p5js-introduction.md

 ### Errors in the Console

 Errors will happen when coding.
-It is exepected.
-When errors occur
+It is expected.
+When errors occur, look at the message.
+Often there will be a line number and a message describing the error.
+The line number tells where the computer thinks the error is in the code.
+It can be helpful to copy the error message and search the web with the phrase.

 ## References